18F/usda-snap-pa/evaluation1.md

 - Regarding the backend, the Alfresco Repo and Alfresco Share code do not seem salvageable in their current state.
 They require significant refactors around documentation, and tests.
 - Regarding the front end, the Alfresco JQ code interaction code seems like it could be salvageable.
 - We would want to weigh other available options before concluding that salvaging the Alfresco JQ code would be the most efficient and cost effective option.
-For example, we would like to perform some usability testing on the demo application.

 ## SWIM Alfresco Repo UAT Release 2.3.1
 ### Preliminary Summary